 The ninth banknote series, like the previous ones, is printed by Orell Füssli Security Printing Ltd (www.ofs.ch).
 Swiss banknote manufacturing involves several production steps, including seven printing procedures, as well as one application and one perforation procedure.
 The printing process begins with the preparation of the electronic data created by the graphic designer.
 Using CAD (computer-aided design) tools, these are converted into printable data and allocated to the relevant printing processes.
 The plates are made with the help of state-of-the-art plate production processes such as CtP (computer-to-plate).
 A super-simultaneous offset printing machine is then used to print a variety of multi-coloured line patterns and grids onto both sides of the paper sheets.
 The high-precision printing allows perfect alignment of elements on the front and back of the note, creating see-through registers in designated areas.

 During the silkscreen printing procedure, an iridescent band is applied to the back of the note.
 This makes the note more stable.
-The foil application unit applies the security strip, which was developed by Leonhard Kurz (www.kurz.de) and consists of multiple layers and contains, among other things, red and green numbers.
+The foil application unit applies the security strip, which was developed by Leonhard Kurz (www.kurz.de) and consists of multiple layers; among other things, it contains red and green numbers.
 If you look more closely, you can see metallic microlettering and the value numeral of the denomination shining in either silver or rainbow colours.

 In a second silkscreen printing procedure, a shimmering globe – which features on each new denomination – is applied to the banknote.
 The appearance and colour of the globe change depending on the viewing angle.
 Magnetic pigments are added to the ink in order to achieve this effect.